astinus12/uptater/README.md

 # uptater
-Customizable updater for linux systems
+Customizable updater for linux/OSX systems

+Built for myself, but the parameters are simple enough to change with little outside help.
+Enjoy!